 DISTRICT:

 Rio Linda Elverta Community Water District, a county water district of the State of California

-By:
+By: Timothy R. Shaw, General Manager

 Date:

+Approved as to Form:

+By: Barbara A. Brenner, District Counsel

 CONSULTANT:

 EKI Environment & Water, Inc.

 By:

 Date: